HL7/davinci-ecdx/input/pagecontent/direct-query.md

 - When an electronic or digital signature is required for a FHIR RESTful queries, the Data Source/Responder returns a *signed FHIR searchset Bundle* using the `Bundle.signature` element for the signature signed by the organization that is responding the query.
 - The Data Source/Responder follows the documentation in the [Signatures] page for producing signatures.
 - As discussed in the [What is Signed] section, a signed search bundle could have entries within it that are individually signed as well.
-If the Consumer/Requester assumed there would be a signature (wet, electronic, or digital) on an individual returned object within the searchset Bundle (e.g CCDA, PDF, Image, CDA on FHIR ) and it is not present, they **MAY**  re-request the signed object using Task based request (see [Signatures for Task Based Requests]).
+If the Consumer/Requester assumed there would be a signature (wet, electronic, or digital) on an individual returned object within the searchset Bundle (e.g CCDA, PDF, Image, CDA on FHIR ) and it is not present, they can re-request the signed object using Task based request (see [Signatures for Task Based Requests]).

 <div markdown="1" class="bg-warning">

-Because the signature is represented by `Bundle.signature`, this precludes using [FHIR RESTful read](http://build.fhir.org/http.html#read) transactions which returns a single instances of a resource.
-Therefore, the following rules apply for read transactions:
-- If signatures are required, the Consumer/Requester **SHALL NOT** use read transaction to fetch data.
-- If signatures are required the Data Source/Responder **SHALL** return a http `400 Bad Request` *and* an OperationOutcome describing the business rule error for any read transactions as shown in the following example:
+Because the signature is represented by `Bundle.signature`, the Consumer/Requester can not use the [FHIR RESTful read](http://build.fhir.org/http.html#read) transactions to fetch data since they return a single instances of a resource.
+If a read is attempted, the Data Source/Responder **SHALL** return a http `400 Bad Request` *and* an OperationOutcome describing the business rule error for any read transactions as shown in the following example:

   ~~~
   HTTP/1.1 400 Not Found